peakphp/docs/docs/v4/application/stack.md

 ]);
 ```

-If we pass a request through the example above, the ``MiddlewareF`` is executed than, the child stack will call the parent stack to resume the process by calling ``HandlerA``,
+If we pass a request through the example above, after the ``MiddlewareF`` is executed, the child stack call the parent stack to resume the process by calling ``HandlerA``,

 ### A Route is also a Stack